Social media information and standards

 - Roadworks are sometimes arranged by utility companies (gas, water, electricity etc).
 We liaise with these companies, to help keep disruption to a minimum, but complaints about these works would need to be directed to the utility company directly.
 You can check who is working in your area you can find a map here on One Network.

-- To report a problem on our roads, please go to www.gloucestershire.gov.uk/report-it or for urgent highways issues please call 08000 5145414.
+- To report a problem on our roads, please go to our report it page or for urgent highways issues please call 08000 5145414.
 Please do not report highway problems through social media.

 We reserve the right to change this information at any time.